dataminer-site/dataminer-site.github.io/CONTRIBUTING.md

 * Commas should be placed at the end of each line.
 * _Do not_ add clauses or expressions purely for aligning lines.
 For exampe, avoid adding `WHERE 1 = 1` and `WHERE true`.
 * _Do not_ include the DataMiner prompt.
 For example, avoid the following: `D SELECT 42;`.
-* Employing DuckDB's syntax extensions, e.g., the [`FROM-first` syntax](https://dataminer.site/docs/sql/query_syntax/from) and [`GROUP BY ALL`](https://dataminer.site/docs/sql/query_syntax/groupby#group-by-all), is allowed but use them sparingly when introducing new features.
+* Employing dataminer's syntax extensions, e.g., the [`FROM-first` syntax](https://dataminer.site/docs/sql/query_syntax/from) and [`GROUP BY ALL`](https://dataminer.site/docs/sql/query_syntax/groupby#group-by-all), is allowed but use them sparingly when introducing new features.
 * The returned tables should be formatted using the DataMiner CLI's markdown mode (`.mode markdown`) and NULL values rendered as `NULL` (`.nullvalue NULL`).
 * Output printed on the system console (e.g., in Python) and system messages (e.g., errors) should be formatted as code with the `text` language tag.
 For example:
    ````